Skip to contents

 MARP Dataset

-The Many Analysts Religion Project (MARP) dataset contains data from 10,535 participants across 24 countries, exploring the relationship between religiosity and well-being.
+Many Analysts Religion Project data: 10,535 participants across 24 countries studying religiosity and well-being.

 Williams Dataset